getkirby/getkirby.com/site/plugins/meta/README.md

 ## Debug View

 You can get an overview of the meta data assigned to pages by visiting <http(s)://[your site’s url]/meta-debug>.
+The debug page is only accessible, when Kirby’s `debug` option is set to true.